andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 that the *caller* can decide what `hs` can be — just like `read :: Read a => String -> a`, where the caller decides what `a` is.

-Of course, this *isn’t* the case with the way we’ve written the function…the function only returns a *specific* `hs` that the `OpaqueNet` decides.
+Of course, this isn’t the case in the way we’ve written the function…the function only returns a *specific* `hs` that the `OpaqueNet` decides.
 The *caller* has to accommodate whatever is inside `ONet`.